Post by LeannaC. Featured image by Pixels

 Reason 2: Businesses will eventually have to shut down because they can not afford the high minimum wage like big businesses can. (e.g Walmart, Target, Google etc.) The more that the workers get paid means less and less money that that business will have.
 The only way the business will be open and successful is if they only have a few employees there or if they get a lot more customers to come into their business.
 Most of the time businesses need a lot more than a few workers so that won’t work, and people can’t depend on getting more customers to help them out.

-Natalie Leppard a a researcher for ProCon says,“60% of small-business owners say that raising the minimum wage will “hurt most small-business owners,” according to a 2013 Gallup poll.
+ProCon lists statistics from a 2013 Gallup poll, stating,“60% of small-business owners say that raising the minimum wage will ‘hurt most small-business owners.'”
 Jamie Richardson, MBA, Vice President of fast food chain White Castle, said that the company would be forced to close almost half its stores and let go thousands of workers if the federal minimum wage were raised to $15.”

 Reason 3: If the U.S. raised minimum wage to $15.00 prices would be raised to keep up with businesses labor costs.
 People work hard for their money and they don’t just want to blow it all on ridiculous prices.
 As an example people don’t want to pay $5.00 for a Mcdonald’s meal that half of the time isn’t even what they ordered.
 So most likely businesses are still going to be affected because people don’t want to pay these outrageous prices.